Solar Water Heater Definition

 3. Be firm with the thatching in good condition

-Also, it would help if you evaluated where you live.
-Most solar heater systems are designed with an expected hot water output for a particular climate.
 By all means, in the warmer areas, you can create a lot of hot water from a small system.
 In colder regions, you will require a large collector and possibly an active system to fulfill the home’s hot water needs.

 2. Decide the Type of System You Need